 6. Similarly, when you see the Troubleshoot window has appeared, click on “Advanced options“.

-7. Now, in the Advanced options window, click on the “Startup Settings“.
+7. Then, click on the “Startup Settings“.

 9. Now, you will see various special startup options.